esromerog/esromerog/README.md

 * GSAP for the animations

 Feel free to explore or dive directly into my projects by exploring the rest of my GitHub or going [directly to the portfolio](https://esromerog.github.io/esromerog/#/portfolio).

+The [music](https://www.youtube.com/watch?v=InQk79Ll9u4) was composed by [Berlinist](https://www.berlinistmusic.com) as the original soundtrack for Gris.